Becker muscular dystrophy: Prognosis

 The progression of Becker muscular dystrophy is highly variable—much more so than Duchenne muscular dystrophy.
 There is also a form that may be considered as an intermediate between Duchenne and Becker MD (mild DMD or severe BMD).

-Severity of the disease may be indicated by age of the patient at the onset of the disease.
+The severity of the disease may be indicated by the age of the patient at the onset of the disease.
 One study showed that there may be two distinct patterns of progression in Becker muscular dystrophy.
 Onset at around age 7 to 8 years of age shows more cardiac involvement and trouble climbing stairs by age 20, if onset is around age 12, there is less cardiac involvement.

 The quality of life for patients with Becker muscular dystrophy can be impacted by the symptoms of the disorder.
-But with assistive devices, independence can be maintained.
+However, with assistive devices, independence can be maintained.
 People affected by Becker muscular dystrophy can still maintain active lifestyles.